apito-io/react-media-library-revived/README.md

 Async callback function when the user chooses a file to upload.
 This is used for both the drag-and-drop as well as the browser file select.
 The first argument is the file base64 as a string.
 The second argument contains the [FileMeta](#filemeta) information.
 This promise should return true or false to let React Media Library know if the APIs successfully processed the file.

 ```
-import {FileMeta} from 'react-media-library';
+import {FileMeta} from 'react-media-library-revived';
 async function uploadCallback(fileBase64: string, fileMeta: FileMeta): Promise<boolean> {
     // Process the file data, send it to backend APIs, add it to the database, etc...
     // Also remember to update the fileLibraryList prop with a new list

-    // Return true / false for react-media-library to display upload status
+    // Return true / false for react-media-library-revived to display upload status
     return true; // If successful
     return false; // If failed
 }